Holidays Calendar for January 26, 2023

 - 1998 Died: Shinichi Suzuki, Japanese violinist and educator, inventor of the international Suzuki method of music education, developer of philosophy for educating people of all ages.

-- 1998 U.S. President Bill Clinton denied on American television having had sexual relation with former White House intern Monica Lewinsky.
+- 1998 U.S. President Bill Clinton denied on American television having had sexual relations with former White House intern Monica Lewinsky.

 - 1993 Born: Cameron Bright, Canadian actor.
-Known for his role as Alec in The Twilight Saga, also appeared in X-Men: The Last Stand, Thank You for Smoking, Godsend, Birth.
+He is known for his role as Alec in The Twilight Saga and appearances in X-Men: The Last Stand, Thank You for Smoking, and other films.

 - 1979 Died: Nelson Rockefeller, American politician, 41st Vice President of the United States, a member of the wealthy Rockefeller family.